Massachusetts Can Re-Orient Its Economy to Be a Global Leader in Clean Technologies

-The Lowell Center for Sustainable Production formed the Clean Tech Initiative in 2007 to learn where Massachusetts has the potential to take advantage of the emerging Clean Tech market, and to identify policies and actions to create a vibrant, Clean Tech economy and identity.
+The Lowell Center for Sustainable Production formed the Clean Tech Initiative to learn where Massachusetts has the potential to take advantage of the emerging Clean Tech market, and to identify policies and actions to create a vibrant, Clean Tech economy and identity.
 The project team gathered input from a broad-based Advisory Committee, individual interviews, and through a series of sector-specific focus groups and stakeholder roundtables held around the state.

 The project found that Massachusetts has a leading innovation and adoption edge in five Clean Technology areas:

 1. Safer Alternatives/Green Chemistry: the design and use of safer alternatives to toxic chemicals in products and manufacturing processes

 2. Green Buildings: products and services that reduce the health and environmental impacts of constructing, renovating, and operating buildings.